 Helping Children of Different Ages

-A child understands things based on his age and developmental level.
+Children understand things based on their age and developmental level.
 You probably have many ideas of your own.
-Here are some of ours that you might also find helpful:
+Here are some of ours that you might find helpful:

 Infants and toddlers